 A foreign loss incurred by a taxpayer in an income year, in respect of a class of 'assessable foreign income', can only be used to reduce income of the same class in a later income year.
-The calculation of such a foreign loss has been modified by the New Business Tax System (Thin Capitalisation) Act 2001.
-For income years beginning on or after 1 July 2001 the calculation of foreign losses excludes debt deductions (except those that are attributable to an overseas permanent establishment).
-These debt deductions can be applied against Australian source income.
+The Tax Laws Amendment (2007 Measures No. 4) Act 2007 contains changes removing the quarantining of foreign losses.
+As the commencement date for the changes will be the first income year starting on or after 1 July 2008, they will not affect the completion of the Consolidated groups losses schedule 2008.
+Existing foreign losses will be subject to transitional rules.